dgrisafe/academic-kickstart/content/authors/admin/_index.md

 I study the epidemiology of chronic diseases using population-based cohorts.
 In June of 2020 I began a postdoctoral fellowship in [Environmental Omics](https://scehsc.usc.edu/wp-content/uploads/2019/08/USC-EnvGen-T32-PostDoc-Announcement.pdf) to learn how environmental exposures interact with the genetics and biochemistry of non-alcoholic fatty liver disease.

 During graduate school I completed my dissertation on multiethnic cohorts of eye disease based in Los Angeles County.
-The primary aims included investigating how quality of life related to vision is impacted by visual impairment among the most populous racial/ethnic groups in the USA, as well as elucidating whether retinal pathophysioloy of primary open angle glaucoma is associated with traffic-related air pollution in African Americans.
+The primary aims included:

+1) Investigating how quality of life related to vision is impacted by visual impairment among the most populous racial/ethnic groups in the USA

+2) Elucidating whether retinal pathophysioloy of primary open angle glaucoma is associated with traffic-related air pollution in African Americans